 For a higher-end audio installation, David Eltzroth has written a white paper discussing a Dolby stereo surround audio system for SOS.

 The Bluetooth adapter plugs into the main computer via USB and allows for another way to connect the iPad.
 The following model is regularly used with Science On a Sphere.
 This is an optional purchase:

 As of SOS release 3.4.2, SOS supports the Apple iPad and other iOS devices for sphere operations.
 For simplicity, we refer to this as the iPad interface, but it can be installed on a recent version of any the following devices:

 The iPad and iPad Mini provide a richer interface with more information available to the user.
-The iPod Touch and iPhone are no longer being developed for and have limited functionality.
 The free app is named "SOS Remote" and is available in the Apple App Store.